 The Company is currently involved in a dispute related to customs assessments by Yokohama Customs on several of the Company's products for the period of October 2006 through September 2009 in connection with post-importation audits, as well as the disputed portion of the Company's import duties from October 2009 to the present, which the Company has or will hold in bond or pay under protest.
 Additional assessments related to any prior period are barred by applicable statutes of limitations.
-The aggregate amount of these assessments and disputed duties was approximately 4.3 billion Japanese yen as of March 31, 2015 (approximately \$35.8 million), net of recovery of consumption taxes.
+The aggregate amount of these assessments and disputed duties was approximately 4.4 billion Japanese ven as of June 30, 2015 (approximately \$35.9 million), net of recovery of consumption taxes.
 The issue in this case is whether a United States entity utilizing a commissionaire agent in Japan to import its products can use the manufacturer's invoice pursuant to the transaction value method under the World Trade Organization Customs Valuation Agreement or whether it must use one of the alternative valuation methods provided in that agreement, and, if an alternative method must be used, what the allowable deductions would be in determining the proper valuation.
 Following the Company's review of the assessments and after consulting with the Company's legal and customs advisors, the Company believes that use of the manufacturer's invoice is the appropriate valuation method and that the additional assessments are improper and are not supported by applicable customs laws because they are based on an alternative valuation method.
 The Company filed letters of protest with the applicable Customs authorities, which were rejected.
 The Company then appealed the matter to the Ministry of Finance in Japan.
 In the second quarter of 2011, the Ministry of Finance in Japan denied the Company's administrative appeal.
 The Company disagrees with the Ministry of Finance's administrative decision.
 The Company is now pursuing the matter in Tokyo District Court, which is not required to give deference to the decision made by the Ministry of Finance and which the Company believes will provide a more independent determination of the matter.
-We currently anticipate the Tokyo District Court will close the proceedings and render a decision sometime this year.
-In addition, the Company is currently being required to post a bond or make a deposit to secure any additional duties that may be due and payable on current imports.
+In June 2015, the Tokyo District Court closed the proceedings, and we currently anticipate a decision on the matter sometime this year.
+In addition, the Company was previously required to post a bond or make a deposit to secure any additional duties that may have been due and payable on current imports, but it is no longer required to do so.
 Because the Company believes that the assessment of higher duties by the customs authorities is an improper application of the regulations, the Company is currently expensing the portion of the duties the Company believes is supported under applicable customs law, and recording the additional deposit or payment as a receivable within long-term assets on its consolidated financial statements.
 If the Company is unsuccessful in recovering the amounts assessed and paid, the Company will record a non-cash expense for the full amount of the disputed assessments.
 The Company anticipates that additional disputed duties will be limited going forward as the Company purchases a majority of the affected products in Japan from a Japanese company that purchases and imports the products from the manufacturers.